christo/loquacious/README.md

     approaching users
   * Fortune teller self-portrait is mapped for facial landmarks to enable scaling and reframing portraits to be better suited for lipync video generation.
-These portraits will be uploadable or ai-generated at some point.
+These portraits will be uploadable or integrated with gen-ai at some point.
 * Audio input streaming is not currently implemented, nor is Speech To Text (STT), vision via image-to-text.
   The user can currently type text into a chat-like text box and the